henningninneh/site/content/authors/admin/_index.md

 email: ""
 ---

-I'm a political scientist at the [Centre for European Integration Research](https://eif.univie.ac.at/) of the Department of Political Science at the University of Vienna.
-At present, my research deals mainly with the judges at the Court of Justice of the European Union, more specifically with their appointment and judicial preferences.
-To study this topic, I am using an expert survey and automated data extraction.
-My work is generously funded by the Austrian Science Fund, FWF.

-More generally, I am interested in issues related to policy-making within European multi-level governance.
-Next to judicial politics, my substantive focus has been mostly on climate and environmental policy and the single market.

-I have taught various courses on the BA and MA levels.
+I'm a political scientist and freelance policy and data analyst, currently also teaching classes at the Central European University (Vienna).
+As a researcher, my main interests relate to the European Union, specifically its judicial and environmental politics.
+I work with whatever methods are most promising for any given puzzle, including qualitative (QCA, process-tracing) and quantitative (surveys, regression analysis) approaches.

-I have worked at the [Danube University Krems](https://www.donau-uni.ac.at/en/university/faculties/business-globalization/departments/european-policy-study-of-democracy.html), the [University of Innsbruck](https://www.uibk.ac.at/politikwissenschaft/index.html.en),
+I have worked at the University of Vienna's [Centre for European Integration Research](https://eif.univie.ac.at), the [Danube University Krems](https://www.donau-uni.ac.at/en/university/faculties/business-globalization/departments/european-policy-study-of-democracy.html), the [University of Innsbruck](https://www.uibk.ac.at/politikwissenschaft/index.html.en),